cs0320-f23/term-project-ystepane-bkaravan/README.md

 App - Responsible for creating the "Mock" header and instantiating the REPL class below.

-REPL - Manages shared states between input and history, while also formatting error messaging and mode notification.
+REPL - Manages shared states between input, history, and MapBox, while also formatting error messaging and mode notification.

 REPL History - Responsible for formatting the history array into html.
 Done by parsing an array of either strings of string double arrays into strings or tables, respectively.

 REPL Input - Responsible for recieving user query, sending to the backend, and then recieving the response and sending to history.

-Controlled input - Used to update the query string so that upon pressing submit, the query is accurately recieved.

-Submit - function which connects the front end to the backend.
-Handles the query by connecting to the response of the backend and sends the handles the promise to the input class.

-MockedJson - Mocks load, view, and search using double string arrays and distinct hashmaps representing distinct files.
+REPL Function - Responsible for the logic of the REPL functions, including the area search

 ## Data Structures

-We store the maps of possible view and search queries associated with the different mocked files in the mocked json class.
+We use a map to house our REPL functions in the class.

 We use various states in REPL, REPL History, and REPL input to keep the communication between these classes linked with React.